 Eminent Domain Attorney for the I-40 Widening Project from Southeast Raleigh to Clayton

 In 2009, the NCDOT sought public input on improving traffic conditions on I-40 from I-440 (Exit 301) in Raleigh to N.C.
 42 (Exit 312) in Clayton.
 After subsequent meetings with state and federal agencies regarding design options, the project was approved.
 The I-40 Widening Project is part of a larger plan that would also improve interchanges along this section as well.
-The widening portion of the project is expected to begin in Fall 2018, followed by the interchange upgrades.
+The widening portion of the project began in Fall 2018, followed by the interchange upgrades.
 The NCDOT is currently evaluating several design options:

 A Diverging Diamond interchange for I-40/NC 42, in which two directions of traffic that are guided by traffic signals, pavement markings, and concrete barriers, allow travelers to get onto the interstate faster and more safely.